dartmouth-cs52-18S/workshop-ws-chrome-extension/README.md

 We do!

 Chrome extensions allow us to personalize our web-browser, it's time to Timify the way we experience the internet.
 With just a little bit of code, the sometimes-scary internet can be a much friendlier place.
-Just clicking our custom chrome extension button in the top right of our browser replaces all a website's images with images of Tim, or anything else you choose!
+Just clicking our custom chrome extension button in the top right of our browser replaces all a website's images with images of Tim... or kittens!

 <img src="https://media.giphy.com/media/1zlUuEFrTTz9n8XGCW/giphy.gif" width="800" height="400" />

 In order to make google chrome sufficiently Tim-saturated, we'll do the following:
 * [ ] Replace all the image elements with images of Tim
-* [ ] Replace text of choice on webpages
+* [ ] Replace text of choice on webpages to 'Tim!'
 * [ ] Create a pretty button to toggle your extension on and off

 All of this will be done with just a javascript file, a manifest.json, and lots of images!